 The Group maintains an internal record of accidents.
-For each of the years ended 31 March 2016, 2017 and 2018 and for the period from 1 April 2018 up to the Latest Practicable Date, the Group recorded one, seven, thirteen and zero workplace accidents in Hong Kong and the PRC, respectively, which gave rise or may give rise to potential employees' compensation and personal injury claims.
+For each of the years ended 31 March 2016, 2017 and 2018 and the five months ended 31 August 2018, and for the period from 1 September 2018 up to the Latest Practicable Date, the Group recorded one, seven, thirteen, zero and five workplace accidents in Hong Kong and the PRC, respectively, which gave rise or may give rise to potential employees' compensation and personal injury claims.

-The following table sets forth the nature of the 21 accidents that occurred during the Track Record Period and up to the Latest Practicable Date:
+The following table sets forth the nature of the abovementioned 26 accidents that occurred during the Track Record Period and up to the Latest Practicable Date:

 Nature of accident Number of accidents

 In Hong Kong

 Trapped between objects 4

 Injury whilst lifting or carrying 2

 Slip, trip or fall on same level 6

-Injury by shattered glass fragments 1
+Injury by shattered glass fragments 2

+Injury by sharp edge 1

+Falling object from height 1

-Stepping on object 2
+Stepping on object 3

+Injury by hand tool 1

 In the PRC

 Injury in fabrication plant in PRC during production 6

-21
+26